+4) A "country code" may be assigned either to an individual country or to a geographical area.

-- a) The number of digits of the country code is one, two or three according to the foreseeable telephonic and demographic development of the country concerned. - b) The nine digits from 1 to 9 have been allocated as the country code or as the first digit of the country code.
-These digits define world numbering zones. - c) In the case of Europe, owing to the large number of countries requiring two-digit codes, the two digits 3 and 4 have been allocated as the first digit of the country codes. - 4.2.3 The list of country codes already assigned is given in Annex A. - 4.3 Assignment of country codes - 4.3.1 The existing world numbering plan should be maintained and codes presently assigned should not be changed, unless consolidation of an existing numbered area yields an advantage in terms of code usage. - 4.3.2 All spare country codes will be assigned on a 3-digit basis, as detailed in Annex B. The list of spare country codes for the international semiautomatic and automatic service is given in Annex C. - 4.3.3 In the case where all the country codes in a world numbering zone have been assigned and an additional code is required in that zone, a spare country code from another world numbering zone can be used in accordance with the following rules: - 4.3.3.1 Preference should be given to the assignment of a spare country code from an adjacent world numbering zone. - 4.3.3.2 If spare codes are not available from an adjacent world numbering zone, assignments will be made from the zones with the most spare codes. - 4.4 Codes for new international services
+- 4.3.2 All spare country codes will be assigned on a 3-digit basis, as detailed in Annex B. The list of spare country codes for the international semiautomatic and automatic service is given in Annex C. - 4.3.3 In the case where all the country codes in a world numbering zone have been assigned and an additional code is required in that zone, a spare country code from another world numbering zone can be used in accordance with the following rules: - 4.3.3.1 Preference should be given to the assignment of a spare country code from an adjacent world numbering zone. - 4.3.3.2 If spare codes are not available from an adjacent world numbering zone, assignments will be made from the zones with the most spare codes.

+4.4 Codes for new international services